-16According to Harral et al. (2006), India has prior to the start of the NHDP in 2001 focused its infrastructure investments on the improvement of roads which provide access to highways, while China has from the start of its program in 1992 put the emphasis on investments in arterial highways to connect cities.
+20According to Harral et al. (2006), India has prior to the start of the NHDP in 2001 focused its infrastructure investments on the improvement of roads which provide access to highways, while China has from the start of its program in 1992 put the emphasis on investments in arterial highways to connect cities.
 While I cannot observe the upgrades of local roads prior to my sample period, the NHDP was a large infrastructure program to which the Chinese NEN can be directly compared.

-that the costs of building the roads, which depend on characteristics of the Indian terrain, are minimized.
+swer this question, I propose a counterfactual road network for India by applying the policy objective of the Chinese government to identify the Indian cities which would be connected with the Chinese network.
+The exact routes are chosen such that the costs of building the roads, which depend on characteristics of the Indian terrain, are minimized.
 The next section will present the data that is required to build such a counterfactual network and to evaluate its effect on economic development.

-4 Counterfactual Roads
+4 Data and Construction of Counterfactual Roads

-In this section I build a counterfactual network of highways and compute bilateral transport costs.
-First, I use topographic features of India in order to determine the precise paths of the counterfactual roads such that road construction costs are minimized.
+In this section I first present the data and then build a counterfactual network of highways and compute bilateral transport costs through the network.
+I use topographic features of India in order to determine the precise paths of the counterfactual roads such that road construction costs are minimized.
 Based on the geographically explicit road network, I then calculate the bilateral transport costs between all Indian districts using a shortest path algorithm.
 The data and methods required for this procedure are described next.